JT8D-17/XLua-Utils-for-X-Plane/Documentation/Automixture.md

 &nbsp;

-Here are some general rules and considerations for editing object files:
+These are general rules and considerations for editing object files:

 - Only text files (OBJ or else) are supported, not binary files (in case X-Plane ever implements a binary object file format).
-- There is no limit on the amount of "REPLACE lines".
+- There is no limit on the amount of "REPLACE" lines.
 - Replacements work line by line.
 You can not define the content of two lines from the object file in a single "REPLACE" line.
 - Square parenthesis ('[' and ']') must be prefixed with a percent character ("%"), e.g. 'engine_RPM%[2%]'.
 - Minus signs must be prefixed with percent characters ("%"), e.g. 'ANIM_rotate_key %-85.000000'.